jcaxmacher/nvram/content/posts/agile-devops-sre-common-thread.md

 ## So what are Agile, DevSecOps and SRE?

 As mentioned earlier, the big names in IT methodologies focus on different areas and advocate different means for improvement.
 If you're in the IT industry you'll be familiar with these terms, but it never hurts to ensure we have a shared language.
 I'll briefly describe Agile, DevOps and SRE.
+I left out Microservices architectures (and many other examples) for brevity, but it is another example of an methodology that, if the solution matches the problem, promises to delivery faster time to market.

 Agile, at least [as it was initially conceived](https://agilemanifesto.org/),  is a movement geared toward improving software development by 1) improving collaboration within the teams building software, 2) focusing on delivering working software in very short, regular intervals, 3) getting customer input throughout the development process and 4) being very responsive to changes in direction.
 Agile took some influence from Lean, which itself came from a study of the manufacturing process at Toyota.
 The Lean ideas of identifying & eliminating waste and continuous improvement have found their way into various flavors of Agile.
 Agile methodologies help with broken communication between developers, stakeholders and customers.